danussh/video-frontend/README.md

 Video application To call a user registerd in app Search Oncle logged in Can call the registerd users Responsive Application for all Mobile Screens
-Call a user by Sharing the ID to another user
+Call a user by Sharing the ID to another user or Call via Search List Login and Register Functionality
-Login and Register Functionality
+Password Encryted, Protected Route once logeed out canot go back to /dashboard Call a user Available from search
-Password Encryted, Protected Route once logeed in Cannot go back Call a user Available from search
+Time Sheet to store Logged in users in /timelogs Export the time sheet to excel on click of export Hover over the icons to show tool tip
-Refer To ScreenShots Pls
+All Adequate functionality is Embedded in This App Refer To ScreenShots Pls at screenshots.md file

 # Getting Started with Create React App